jeffrey-w/clox/README.md

 Lox boasts very few features and an almost non-existent standard library.
 It may be best described as an austere ECMAscript.

-Some additional features not implemented by the previously referenced standard include:
+Some additional features not implemented by the previously mentioned reference include:

 * Arrays
 * Native exponentiation